 7. Take (or Post) Photos or Videos She Doesn’t Want

-Before she’s in labor, discuss whether or not she wants photos or video of the labor and birth.
-(I’m obviously a big fan of birth photography, but she may not be into it.)
+Before she’s in labor, discuss whether or not she wants photos or a video of the labor and birth.
+(I’m a big fan of birth photography, but she may not be into it.)
 You may really want to capture some cool photos or video of the baby being born, but don’t do it if she doesn’t want it.
-That can really make her feel violated and steal the privacy of her baby’s birth.
+That can make her feel violated and steal the privacy of her baby’s birth.
 Also, you must check with your hospital or birth center about the rules of photography and videography during labor and birth beforehand.